 - the people experiencing the change e.g. operational teams and their customers or users

-Often, as in the examples above, stakeholders come from both within and without the organisation.
+As in the examples above, stakeholders often come from both within and without the organisation.
 This makes the interactions to at least some extent new, which is an opportunity to define them as a specific collaboration.
 Even if there is a history of poor or loose collaboration within the organisation there is no reason this one cannot be different.

-Complexity and controversy are inevitable: the change is a wholesale and significant shift in the organisation and not everyone can have the same view about current state, future state, and how to transition between them.
+Complexity and controversy are to some extent inevitable with technology transformations, because they change people's workflows and possibly their stakes in them.
+This is a significant shift that not everyone will have the same view on concerning current state, future state, and how to transition between them.
 This should be dealt with as an asset to triangulate from different perspectives, not ignored or sidelined as a threat to the intended benefits of change.

 Collaboration helps keep these challenges small and manageable.
 It doesn't eliminate complexities or disagreements, it facilitates their observation and resolution by breaking them down into a continuous flow of small events rather than establishing large truculent barriers.